allfed/Seaweed-Growth-Model/README.md

 ## Getting the global data

 The data is available in a [Zenodo Repository](https://zenodo.org/record/7553874).
 Once you download it simply copy it to `data/gridded_data_global` folder.
 Once there, you can run the model with the global data.
 However, if you just want to play around with the model, there is a dataset available for testing directly in this repository.
+The full dataset can be found on [Zenodo](https://zenodo.org/record/7553874).

 ### Pickle Format